 Life is full of decisions.
 We make hundreds of decisions every day.
 Most of these decisions are minor and barely require any thought.
 We decide when to get up in the morning, what clothes to wear, what to eat for lunch, and what groceries to buy.
 But occasionally, we need to make major decisions that have far-reaching consequences.
 That’s why the ability to make smart, rational decisions is so important.

-When you need to make an important decision, using a basic, five-step decision-making process can be very helpful.
+When you need to make an important decision, using a basic, five-step decision-making process can be really helpful.
 It can help you tackle important decisions in a logical, reasonable fashion.

 The five steps are as follows: